top of page

 Autumn 1-2: Meet The Greeks!

 Children will build on prior learning to explore the Ancient world including art, architecture, theatre, myths, legends and the impact on our modern world.
-They may even get the opportunity to tackle some Greek maths problems, handle ancient artefacts and take part in a feast of Greek food and music
+They may even get the opportunity to tackle some Greek maths problems and handle ancient artefacts.

 A thrilling and highly enjoyable topic, children will be learning about how writers create atmosphere and suspense.
 They will also learn about the ‘Science of Spooky’- learning about light and dark; sound and movement.